 The intent of these reports is to compare school district performance to community expectations, not to other area, Texas or U.S. school districts.

-For more information contact Drew Scheberle, Austin Chamber of Commerce Senior Vice President, Education and Talent Development, 512.322.5628.
+For more information contact Drew Scheberle, Austin Chamber of Commerce Senior Vice President, Federal/State Advocacy and Education/Talent Development, 512.322.5628.

 To view performance data for each school district, click on the district name in the map or list below.